onatkaya/detoxplain/README.md

 This objective is mainly achieved by conducting a sophisticated NLP-pipeline:
 - BERT models: fine-tuned DistilBERT, RoBERTa
-- Large Language Model (LLM): OpenAI's gpt-4o-mini
 - Explainable AI (XAI) model: (LIME).
+- Large Language Model (LLM): OpenAI's gpt-4o-mini; while using various prompt engineering techniques.

 See the visuals below for better understanding.